nya3jp/tast/docs/quickstart.md

 tast -verbose run -build=false <test-device-ip> login.Chrome
 ```

-You should see output scroll by on your workstation, and on the Chrome OS
+You should see output scroll by on your workstation, and on the ChromeOS
 device, the test should log in and load a webpage.
 After the test is done, take
 a look at the results in `/tmp/tast/results/latest` in your chroot.